 The committee should also have at least one member who can technically qualify the candidates as having the knowledge, skills, and competencies to successfully perform the job.

 The dean, department head, director, or other hiring official is responsible for selecting the committee members, designating the chairperson, and ensuring inclusion of diverse members.
-Non-faculty positions must include African-American representation on committees for positions that are grade 35 and above.
-If you have questions, seek guidance from your employment specialist.

 The job’s scope, impact, and diversity of responsibilities will assist in determining how many members should serve on the Committee.
 It is best practice for a committee to consist of an odd number of members.
 It is also best practice to include a Human Resources professional as an ex-officio member to advise the committee regarding laws and regulations surrounding the hiring process, as well as Auburn University’s procedures to ensure a smooth and efficient process.